sebmellen/micro.blog/content/posts/2021/Mar/it-rains-it-shines copy.md

 All things must come and go
 This is the universe's flow
-So don't be sad if loved ones die
-Their souls and spirits fill the sky

 Just look and listen, stop and see
-This divine synchronicity
+Observe this divine synchronicity

 All around you, it abounds
 From a baby's crib to burial grounds
+So don't be sad if loved ones die
+Their souls and spirits fill the sky

 And through your life, as time ticks by
 As moments come and as they fly